Уреди

 The sample finance reports in Business Central aren't ready to use out of the box.
 Depending on how you set up your G/L accounts, dimensions, G/L account categories, and budgets, adjust the sample row and column definitions and the finance reports that use them to match your setup.

-Format your financial reporting
+Format rows in your financial reports

 Note